CaMoCBaJL/epam-xt-last-task/review.md

 * Used stored procedures, even transactions
 * Didn't use entities - used parameters for primitives instead.
 There **are** entities, but they are used only on DAL level only for them to be transformed into a string
-* Website is StYlEd (poorly, there's black text on dark background in Firefox, but login page looks good)
+* Website is Styled (poorly, there's black text on dark background in Firefox, but login page looks good)
 * No role management, it was in the task
 * logs are only on DAL level (they log user actions, that's good (though you don't know which user did what), but if something fails in BLL and PL, you'll never know about that from logs)
 * The App is not stable.
 Implemented architecture doesn't use benefits of types and OOP, and therefore has a lot of room for bugs.
-Plus web pages don't use parameters (query part of url), so a simple page reload crashes it.
+Plus web pages don't use parameters (query part of url), so a simple page reload can crash it.

 ### Good commit messages (mostly)